Kristelle Haslam Psychotherapy for Individuals and Couples

 - Improving communication so that conflict may be dealt with more effectively.

-I have been working in private practice as a therapist in Henleaze/Westbury on Trym in North Bristol for a number of years.
+I have been working in private practice as a therapist in Henleaze/Westbury on Trym in North Bristol for over a decade.

 I hope this website gives you a glimpse into how I work.
 Feel free to contact me (by phone or e-mail) if you have any questions or if you would like to book a first session.
 A first session does not commit you but will give us the chance to meet and for you to experience first hand what it is like to work with me as your therapist.
 Refer to my "How it works and prices" page for more details on my prices and terms by which I work.